liuboning2/liuboning2.github.io/_pages/cv.md

 Education
 ======
+* High school education in the High School Attached to Northeast Normal University, 2009-2012
 * B.E. in the College of Communication Engineering, Jilin University, 2016
 * Ph.D in the College of Communication Engineering, Jilin University, 2022